How Much Do Illinois Movers Cost?

 The following common factors will affect the cost of your Illinois move:

 - The size of your move: The more items you move, the more the move is going to cost.
 Obviously, it will take more time to load more items into a truck, but it will also often require a bigger moving crew.
-Those additional man hours and extra labor means you’ll pay more for a fully furnished two-bedroom home than you would a minimalist studio apartment.
-To help keep costs down, make sure that you’re only bringing with you those things that you truly want to have in Illinois.
+Those additional man hours and extra labor mean you’ll pay more for a fully furnished two-bedroom home than you would a minimalist studio apartment.
+To help keep costs down, make sure you’re only bringing with you those things that you truly want to have in Illinois.

 - The distance of the move: How far you’re moving can greatly impact your costs.
 If you’re moving locally, you’ll pay an hourly rate and your total price will be based on how long it takes a crew to move a home of your size.
-A long distance mover will likely build additional expenses like mileage and fuel and toll costs into your total estimate.
+A long-distance mover will likely build additional expenses like mileage and fuel and toll costs into your total estimate.
 Getting a truck from Illinois to your new home state takes longer, so moving companies also adjust pricing to account for the time involved.

 - Home type: If you live in a one-bedroom ranch with a private driveway, your move will be logistically easier.
 Moving out of condos or high-rise apartments will require additional planning and loading time, especially if parking is an issue.
 Most movers will typically charge stair and elevator fees for moves that aren’t on the ground floor and homes with more than one story.
 Long-carry fees will also usually be applied if crews must carry items a longer distance to the truck due to parking limitations.